Loop Spaces and Representations: Introduction

 \end{defn}

-\begin{remark} Dilation of unipotent elements equips $\St^u$ and hence the affine Hecke category $\cH^{\aff}_G$ with a canonical $\Gm$-action.
-(Our convention is that the structure sheaf $\cO_{\St^u}$ has non-positive $\Gm$-weights.)
-This extra symmetry, familiar in representation theory, will play an immediate key role in what follows. \end{remark}
+\begin{remark} One might prefer to take the affine Hecke category to be the dg derived category of all $\Gm$-equivariant coherent sheaves on $\St^u/G$.
+We have only restricted to the full subcategory of the above definition in order to state our main results most cleanly. \end{remark}

 The starting point of this work is the following observation: one can realize $\St^u/G$ as a kind of loop space in the setting of derived algebraic geometry.
-Hence it carries a corresponding action of the circle $S^1$, which can be expressed completely in terms of the cochains
+Hence it carries a corresponding action of the circle $S^1$, which can be expressed in terms of the Hopf algebra of cochains

 More precisely, $\St^u/G$ is a {\em unipotent loop space}, a notion introduced in \cite{conns} (with motivation from rational homotopy theory) and reviewed in Section \ref{section: background}.
-As a result the circle action factors through an action of the affinization
+As a result, the circle action factors through an action of the affinization

 Moreover, the dilation $\Gm$-action on $\St^u/G$ is naturally induced by the formality of $\cO(S^1)$.
 It follows (as for any unipotent loop space) that the $S^1$-action is compatible with the $\Gm$-action, and they combine into the action of the single semi-direct product group